Learning Causal Representations from General Environments: Identifiability and Intrinsic Ambiguity: Introduction

 Artificial intelligence (AI) has achieved tremendous success in various domains in the past decade \citep{bengio2013representation,silver2016mastering,bubeck2023sparks}.
 However, current approaches are largely based on learning the \textit{statistical} structures and relationships in the data that we observe.
 As a result, it is not surprising that these approaches often capture spurious statistical dependencies between different features, resulting in poor performance in the presence of test distribution shift \citep{ovadia2019can,koh2021wilds} or adversarial attacks \citep{akhtar2018threat,wang2023adversarial}.

-In view of these pitfalls, this paper goes beyond the statistical learning paradigm and considers \textit{causal representation learning} \citep{scholkopf2021toward}, the task of learning the causal relationships between high-level latent variables underlying our low-level observations.
+In view of these pitfalls, a recent line of work has explored the problem of \textit{causal representation learning} \citep{scholkopf2021toward}, the task of learning the causal relationships between high-level latent variables underlying our low-level observations.
 Notably, it is widely believed in cognitive psychology that humans take a causal approach to distill information from the world and make decisions to achieve their goals \citep{shanks1988associative,dunbar2004causal,holyoak2011causal}.
-As a result, there is reason to believe that learning causal representations has the potential to significantly improve the power of AI, especially on tasks that their performances lag far behind human level \citep{geirhos2020shortcut}.
+As a result, there is reason to believe that learning causal representations has the potential to significantly improve the power of AI, especially on tasks where performance lags far behind human level \citep{geirhos2020shortcut}.

-Despite such promise, a crucial challenge in causal representation learning is the \textit{identifiability} of the data generating process; in other words, given the data that we observe, we shall be able to uniquely identify the underlying causal model.
-However, it has been shown that given observational data (\emph{i.e.}, i.i.d. data generated from a single environment), the model is already non-identifiable in strictly simpler settings where the latent variables are known to be independent \citep{locatello2019challenging,locatello2020sober}, or where there is no mixing function and one directly observes the latent variables \citep{silva2006learning}.
+Despite such promise, a crucial challenge in causal representation learning is the \textit{identifiability} of the data generating process; in other words, given the data that we observe, can we uniquely identify the underlying causal model.
+It has been shown that given observational data (\emph{i.e.}, i.i.d. data generated from a single environment), the model is already non-identifiable in strictly simpler settings where the latent variables are known to be independent \citep{locatello2019challenging,locatello2020sober}, or where there is no mixing function and one directly observes the latent variables \citep{silva2006learning}.
 A natural question that arises is what types of data do we need to acquire to make identification possible.

-One line of works assume access to counterfactual data \citep{locatello2020weakly,von2021self,brehmer2022weakly}, where some form of \textit{weak supervision} is typically required.
+One line of works assumes access to counterfactual data \citep{locatello2020weakly,von2021self,brehmer2022weakly}, where some form of \textit{weak supervision} is typically required.
 A common assumption here is that one observes data in \emph{pairs}, where each pair of data is related via sharing part of the latent representation.
 However, such data is hard to acquire since it requires direct control on the latent representation.